 You will want to use a dual monitor setup, if at all possible.
 Having two monitors allows you to have Google open on one screen and Word on the other, where you will transcribe your work.
 Having a browser open with easy access on your other monitor lets you quickly research any unknown word or phrase.
 This happens more than you think; a second monitor will significantly help.
 The desks in our offices have at least two monitors.

 ExpressScribe is our recommendation.
 The software is affordable and priced at around $40 for a lifetime subscription.
 They also have a free version without all the bells and whistles.
 Another advantage of this software is that it’s compatible with almost every foot pedal on the market.

 A foot pedal isn’t necessary but highly advised because it saves time once you master usage.
 Look at the Infinity USB Digital Foot Control with Computer Plug (IN-USB2).
 You can find it at Walmart, Amazon, and other online stores.

 Do you prefer earbuds or an over-the-ear headset?
 We recommend an over-the-ear, noise-canceling headset such as the ECS OHUSB Wordslinger Deluxe for your over-the-ear USB transcription headset.
 The Spectra USB Transcription Headset is an excellent choice if you prefer earbuds.

 Text Expander Software

 While this software isn’t necessary, using text expanders will increase your speed (and income).
-Using it will lower your error rate and save time since you can use abbreviations for common words and phrases you hear a lot.
-Microsoft Word can do text expanders and macros already, so it’s a matter of learning how to set them up and start using them.
-You can learn more about how to set them up by searching YouTube videos, there are a ton of good ones on this.
+Using it will lower your error rate and save time since you can use abbreviations for common words and phrases you often hear.
+Microsoft Word can do text expanders and macros already, so it’s a matter of learning how to set them up and use them.
+You can learn more about how to set them up by searching YouTube videos; there are a ton of good ones on this.